 To evaluate the performance of an image classification model, various metrics are used, such as precision, recall and F-measure.
 These metrics quantify the model's ability to classify images correctly.

-By understanding these theoretical foundations, practitioners can develop and improve image classification systems adapted to various application domains, from object recognition to computer-aided medical detection.
+By understanding these theoretical foundations, practitioners can develop and improve image classification systems suitable for a variety of application domains, from πŸ”— object recognition to computer-aided medical detection.

 What are the main image pre-processing techniques?